 The dashboard you see in WHM will be the same as the one in cPanel that is displayed in the screenshots below.

 Normally, the Monarx dashboard will state that “you’re protected” and “your site is free of malware!”
 If not, contact Live Technical Support.
 On the right side is a list of what types of malware Monarx fights automatically:

 - Uploader access to your server

-- Web shells which enables advanced persistent threat (APT)
+- Web shells that enable advanced persistent threat (APT)

 - Phishing and cybersquatting sites injected into your server

 - Mailer applications for spoofing your email accounts

 - Other malware that can infect users that visit your site